No momento, esta página não está disponível em português

 Recurring payments

-Make sure you have your Amazon Pay integration set up for recurring payments.
+Make sure that you have your Amazon Pay integration set up for recurring payments.
 For details of how to do this, see Amazon Pay's documentation.

 We support recurring transactions for Amazon Pay.
 To make recurring payments, you need to: